What to Wear to Your Colonoscopy

 Expect a follow up phone call to check on you…days later.
 The office will mail you a “bill of health.”

-Kerry On – Personal Assistant – Organizer and Move Manager
+Kerry On – San Francisco Personal Assistant – Organizer and Move Manager

 Whether you have Empty Nest or a Full Garage – I can help.

 Details and deadlines are my strong suit.
-Having been a homeowner, meeting planner and Personal Assistant in San Francisco and Marin County for 25+ years has provided the necessary training, expertise, and knowledge to be a capable and respected project manager and personal assistant.
+Having been a homeowner, meeting planner and Personal Assistant in San Francisco and Marin County, and now the East Bay, for 25+ years has provided the necessary training, expertise, and knowledge to be a capable and respected project manager and personal assistant.

 I love what I do and I am a uniquely talented.